jlapeyre/mext/README.md

 * Option `compile` to automatically compile lambda functions passed as arguments.
 Used in many functions listed below.

+#### quicklisp

+A Maxima interface to quicklisp.
+This is used by other packages and is also available to users.

+#### store

+Provides serialization of Maxima objects via an interface to the lisp library `store`.
+The library `store` is installed via quicklisp.

 #### aex

 `aex` provides expressions stored as lisp arrays, rather than lisp lists.